aiidalab/aiidalab/docs/source/widgets/index.rst

 Ipywidgets
 **********

-`Ipywidgets <https://ipywidgets.readthedocs.io/>`_ is a python package to create widgets inside the Jupyter.
+`Ipywidgets <https://ipywidgets.readthedocs.io/>`_ is a python package that provides interactive widgets to be used in Jupyter notebooks.
 Widgets are eventful python objects, which shows GUI components such as a slider, button, etc.

 Ipywidgets provides base widgets like sliders, progressbar, buttons, checkbox, dropdown, radio buttons, text, textarea, label, etc.